dtmnash/EMIT-8250/compliance-assignment/README.md

 As part of this assignment, you will *first pick a company* and then *prepare a document* with the following structure:

-1. Strategic company information
+1. Strategic Company Information
 2. Company Maturity
-3. System information
+3. System Information
 4. System Assessment and Managerial Certification Recommendations

 Each section is discussed in detail below.